Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Baguettes need a lot of steam to develop that crispy crust and get a beautiful rise in the oven.
 To get the crispy crust and even bake that best mimics that of a bakery, they should also be baked on a baking stone.
 Historically, getting enough steam has been difficult for home bakers, because home ovens are built to vent steam, not keep it in.
 I’ve tested out a few different ways to get that perfect crispy crust that sourdough baguettes are known for.
 Choose whichever method works better for you:

-1. Preheat the oven and baking stone to 450 degrees F for about an hour before baking the baguettes.
-Slide the baguettes into the oven using a pizza peel.
-Quickly add a pan of boiling water to the bottom rack of the oven (about 2 cups of water) and bake the baguettes for 20 minutes.
-Remove the pan of water and bake for another 10-15 minutes depending on how dark you want your baguettes.
+- Hot Water Method: Preheat the oven with a baking stone to 450°F for half an hour before baking.
+When ready, slide the baguettes onto the hot stone using a pizza peel.
+Quickly pour about 2 cups of boiling water into a metal pan on the bottom rack to create steam, then close the oven door immediately.
+Bake for 20 minutes, remove the pan of water, and continue baking for another 10–15 minutes, depending on how dark and crisp you want your baguettes.

 Baking Another Batch of Baguettes